adjust/android_sdk/README.md

 ### <a id="af-ad-revenue"></a>Ad revenue tracking

-**Note**: This feature is available only in the native SDK v4.28.0 and above.
+**Note**: This ad revenue tracking API is available only in the native SDK v4.28.0 and above.

 You can track ad revenue information with Adjust SDK by invoking the following method: